TCEQ Guidelines to Develop Toxicity Factors

 - Contribute toxicological expertise to agency enforcement and emergency-response activities;

 - Coordinate all agency activities that assess risks to human health;

 - Notify private drinking-water well owners of potential groundwater contamination as required by legislation in Texas Water Code 26.408 also known as House Bill 3030;

 - Stay abreast of environmental-health issues and initiatives emerging nationally; and

 - Review Baseline Risk Assessments and various other remediation-related documents submitted under the Texas Risk Reduction Program and the Risk Reduction Rules for state and federal Superfund sites.

 In all areas of responsibility, the division strives to ensure consistency of reviews across the agency.

 The TCEQ Toxicology Division has been involved with numerous studies investigating human exposure to airborne toxic chemicals and the potential of these exposures to cause adverse health effects.
 These studies have been critically important as they have not only led to a greater understanding of air pollution and more knowledgeable decision-making by the TCEQ, but they have also become an invaluable way to address community concerns, since many of these studies were originally requested by citizens.

-Studies have been completed in Houston, Midlothian, and the Dallas–Fort Worth area.
-Additional studies are being planned for the Corpus Christi and Barnett Shale areas.
+Studies have been completed in Houston, Midlothian, and the Dallas–Fort Worth area as well as the Corpus Christi and Barnett Shale areas.
 (The Barnett Shale is a large natural gas reserve encompassing more than 5,000 square miles and covering at least 17 counties in North Texas.)